-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Dred Scott Decision

-- a U.S. Supreme Court ruled against him in 1857 in a case that became the focus of much heated political controversy.
+- b U.S. Supreme Court ruled against him in 1857 in a case that became the focus of much heated political controversy.
 Scott was emancipated later that year and worked as a hotel porter in St. Louis.

-5 Multiple Choice Questions
+5 Multiple choice questions